-June 20, 1984, the National Assembly unanimously adopts the The following link opens in another window.
-Act respecting the Ordre national du Québec which, historic differences aside, is intended to promote good citizenship and bring Quebeckers together.
+June 20, 1984, the National Assembly unanimously adopts the Act respecting the Ordre national du Québec which, historic differences aside, is intended to promote good citizenship and bring Quebeckers together.

 April 3, 1985, the motto of the Ordre national du Québec “Homage to the people of Québec” is solemnly proclaimed.